informagi/REL/README.md

 Download 2014
 Download 2019.

-## Tutorials
+## Tutorials local-usage package
-To promote usage of this package we developed several tutorials.
+To promote usage of this package we developed various tutorials.
+If you simply want to use our API, then we refer to the section above.
 If you feel one is missing or unclear, then please create an issue, which is much appreciated :)!
 The first two tutorials are for users who simply want to use our package for EL/ED and will be using the data files that we provide.
 The remainder of the tutorials are optional and for users who wish to e.g. train their own Embeddings.